wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 }
 ```

-If the thing the user clicks on matches the thing that you are listening for a click on, that means the user has clicked outside

-That checks whether the thing the user clicked matches the thing that you are listening for a click on.
+The code above checks whether the thing the user clicked matches the thing that you are listening for a click on.
 If they are the exact same thing, that means the user has clicked outside, and not within the modal.

 So if you clicked within the modal, that would return false but if you clicked outside of it, it would return true.

 ![](@attachment/Clipboard_2020-04-28-21-08-26.png) 21:01

 Refresh the page and open the modal and click outside of it, to ensure it works.
+(It should.)

 Next, let's wire up the escape key on our keyboard.
 Make another function `handleKeyUp`, which takes in an event.

-Inside of the function, add an if statement that checks if the key that was pressed matches "Escape", and if it is, run run `closeModal()`.
+Inside of the function, add an if statement that checks if the key that was pressed matches "Escape", and if it does, run `closeModal()`.

 This if statment is a good use case for a blockless if statement because it is a clean one liner.